 And so, before conducting Recipe Testing Round 2, I called my dad and consulted with my aunt on their orange slicing technique.

-Step 1: Slice off the tops and bottoms of your oranges
+First, start by slicing off the tops and bottoms of your oranges

 Click on the Allergen Icons below to find more allergy friendly recipes like this one!
 This recipe does not contain the following allergens: